Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 ## *July 07, 2020*

+<sub>***[23:10] A happy, productive day...***</sub>

+<sub>A long working day!</sub>

+<sub>I'm really happy for my brain is back to the work mode.
+I can nicely focus on my work now. :D</sub>

+<sub>Today, I'm almost done with my Rancher HA setup.
+The only thing left is to check the firewall (security groups) that is restricting the load balancer DNS to hit the target groups.
+So, yea, some minor changes left, and it will be done.
+Apart from that, I picked up some more adhoc tasks, and those are finished!</sub>

+<sub>Evening, I had another nice conversation with *Jaime Melis*.
+It was thoroughly insightful, I learnt couple more new things in nice detail. :)</sub>

+<sub>That's all about the day.
+Work and meeting, and more work, and more tinkering, and some tangible results too.</sub>

+<sub>A happy peaceful day in the end!</sub>

+<sub>Wrapped up the work now.
+Also, surprisingly, someone asked me for a resume review today.
+Hahahahaha, it's my time now, to pull all my learnings (from my own resume reviews) to the front, and help back to my level best. :)</sub>

+<sub>Ok, that's all for the day.</sub>

+<sub>Some of my friends are struggling really hard on the job search and things.
+It's turning really bad for everyone now.</sub>

+<sub>I'm praying for this situation to get better.
+Honestly, now God only can do some magic!</sub>

+<sub>Ok, finally done now.
+Good night!</sub>

+---

+## *July 07, 2020*

 <sub>***[23:20] Another working day...***</sub>

 <sub>Morning, I started with lots of learning around AWS networking concepts.
 I'm happy that I spent good time around that.
 Also, that's something a part of the current tasks at work.</sub>